mrrogge/contract/README.md

 While this method uses less typing, it unfortunately takes longer to execute compared to the explicit method.
 You are free to use whichever method best suits your needs.

 ### Enabling/disabling checks
+The `contract` module can be globally disabled by calling `contract.off()`.
+Once disabled, any calls to `contract()` will essentially be no-ops.
+This is helpful for production builds since it removes the extra overhead needed to process the contracts.

+The module can be re-enabled by calling `contract.on()`.
+There is also `contract.toggle()`, which toggles between the on/off state.

 ## Performance
+To help minimize execution time, `contract` makes use of an internal cache of intermediate objects tied to each contract string.
+The first time a contract string is passed, it is parsed and built into a corresponding object.
+The next time that contract string is passed in, the arguments are checked against the previously-built object rather than creating a new one.

+Sadly, the `contract` module still adds a bit of execution overhead compared to just checking arguments with `assert()`.
+You can test performance on your system using the `performance.lua` file included in this repository.

 ## Contract language in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)